ldaniels528/experiment/README.md

 <a name="sql-commands"></a>
 ### SQL Syntax and Grammar

-Qwery currently supports a powerful, but limited set of SQL statements, including:
+Qwery currently supports a limited, but powerful set of SQL statements, including:
 * CREATE VIEW - used to create views.
 * DESCRIBE - shows the layout/structure of files or query results.
 * INSERT - inserts (appends or overwrites) files, Kafka topics, etc.